-rican Huma

-SE VI A Paris

-CE 10

-741 €

-Name of Producer: Site Name(s):

-Herd ID: Diet Formulation/ ID:

-Nutritionist (or other qualified individual):

-- Note: Any evidence to confirm the following statements are acceptable, such as providing a letter from the nutritionist or other qualified individual stating that they have been consulted to develop an appropriate diet for the producer that meets the requirements below; having the nutritionist or other qualified individual sign below that the following statements are true for the specified producer, sites, herds, and diet formulations; providing documentation from the feed mill which establish that the following statements are true: etc. - The diet noted above has been developed in accordance with the guidelines provided by the most recently published National Research Council (NRC) standards. - Feedstuffs do not contain ruminant-derived protein sources with the exception of milk and milk products. - Growth hormones/ growth promoters are not used as additives to the feed in the stated formulation for the stated producer. - Neither in-feed antibiotics nor anti-parasitic agents are used in the stated formulation for the stated producer, except and unless for therapeutic reasons as prescribed by the attending veterinarian and as documented in the Herd Health Plan.

-The Nutrition Plan must also include as a minimum:

-- Specifications for a diet that is adjusted as appropriate to the age and breed of the cattle in order to promote balanced nutrition.
-In all cases, nutritional maintenance through feeding of quality forage, mineral concentrates, etc. must be provided to maintain good health. - Cattle must not be maintained in an environment that is likely to predispose them to nutrient deficiency.
-Managers must be aware of any mineral deficiencies to correct these as appropriate. - Specifications that changes in the type and quantity of feed must be introduced gradually in order to limit the risks of digestive problems such as acidosis. - Adult cattle must be provided with a supplemental source of fiber to promote rumination.
-The fiber must be of such quality and length as to stimulate rumination and help avoid acidosis by aiding in proper digestion.
+Name o of Producer: Site Name(s): Herd ID ): Diet Formulation/ ID: Nutrition nist (or othe r qualified individual): le c r s etter from th develop an a nutritionist of specified pro vidence to confirm the following statements are acceptable, such as providing a new nutritionist or other qualified individual stating that they have been consulted to appropriate diet for the producer that meets the requirements below; having the rother qualified individual sign below that the following statements are true for the oducer, sites, herds, and diet formulations; providing documentation from the feed stablish that the following statements are true; etc. • oted above has been developed in accordance with the guidelines provided by the ntly published National Research Council (NRC) standards. • Feedstuffs milk produ s do not contain ruminant-derived protein sources with the exception of milk and ucts. • ormones/ growth promoters are not used as additives to the feed in the stated n for the stated producer . • stated pro -feed antibiotics nor anti-parasitic agents are used in the stated formulation for the ducer, except and unless for therapeutic reasons as prescribed by the attending an and as documented in the Herd Health Plan.
+Specificate order to proper to proper to proper to the prop on Plan must also include as a minimum: ions for a diet that is adjusted as appropriate to the age and breed of the cattle in romote balanced nutrition.
+In all cases, nutritional maintenance through feeding of age, mineral concentrates, etc. must be provided to maintain good health.
+Ist not be maintained in an environment that is likely to predispose them to nutrient It.
+Managers must be aware of any mineral deficiencies to correct these as te.
+It.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in mit the risks of digestive problems such as acidosis.
+It is introduced gradually in gra Nutritionist food mill)

-Cattle Nutritionist(or qualified individual/ feed mill) Signature Date
+Date

+Signature\\\\